 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

-A civil partnership is a legal relationship entered into by a couple that is registered and grants them similar legal rights to married couples.
-Civil partnerships are different from marriages as they’ve not formed by vows, instead, they’re formed by signing the civil partnership document.
+A civil partnership is a legal relationship entered into by a couple that grants them similar legal rights to married couples.
+Civil partnerships are not formed by vows, but they are formed by signing the civil partnership document.

 This spouse visa is valid for 3 years – and will have to be renewed to continue the immigration benefits to stay in Ireland for longer.